soramitsu/stakepad-subgraphs/docs/specification.md

 ## Factory
 Subgraph Factory also indexes different type of factories such as LockUp, NoLockUp, PenalteFee through one common event:
-* StakingPoolDeployedEvent - index the data emitter after sending request to create a new staking pool with specific parameters
+* StakingPoolDeployed Event - index the data emitted after sending request to create a new staking pool with specific parameters

-The `factory.ts` mapping file handles the only one event emitted in factory smart contracts for all type of factories:
+The `factory.ts` mapping file contains the only one handler that index events emitted in factory smart contracts for all type of factories:
 ```ts
 export function handleStakingPoolDeployed(event: StakingPoolDeployedEvent): void {}
 ```